 Today’s Vietnamese brides face an exciting crossroads: Should they wear the timeless ao dai or embrace the flowing elegance of a Western wedding dress?
 For many, it’s not a matter of either/or—it’s both.
 The morning tea ceremony is graced with traditional Vietnamese wedding clothes, rich in cultural symbolism.
 But when the evening reception begins, many brides glide into the ballroom in a Western-style gown, complete with lace, satin, and sweeping trains.

 Why the change?
-It reflects a desire to honor Vietnamese culture while celebrating global fashion.
+It reflects a desire to honor Vietnamese Culture while celebrating global fashion.
 A recent survey from Zankyou Weddings Vietnam reveals that 68% of brides now wear two outfits on their wedding day: ao dai in the morning, and Western dresses in the evening.
 This hybrid style is the hallmark of the modern Vietnamese wedding.

 These thoughtful choices illustrate how deeply traditional Vietnamese wedding clothes remain rooted in ceremony, even as Vietnamese couples express individuality and contemporary aesthetics.
 Whether for sentiment, family tradition, or sheer beauty, the ao dai remains irreplaceable.